jonathanyeong/home-on-the-web/src/content/garden/how-i-built-my-blog.md

 ---
 createdAtDate: 2021-11-09T00:00:00.000-08:00
 lastUpdatedDate: 2021-11-09T00:00:00.000-08:00
-title: How I built my site
+title: How I built my blog
-seoTitle: How I built my digital garden
+seoTitle: How I built my blog
 published: true
 description: A walkthrough of how this site is built!
 From the inception to switching it on in production
 tags: